teletrace/teletrace/website/docs/examples/css-in-js/README.md

 # Getting Started with css-in-js

 This folder was created to saw an example of how to use css-in-js.
-The example is using `react-jss`.
+The example is using `Material UI`.

-# react-jss
+# Material UI

-The’react-jss’ integrates JSS with react app to style components.
-It helps to write CSS with Javascript and allows us to describe styles in a more descriptive way.
-It uses javascript objects to describe styles in a declarative way using ‘createUseStyles’ method of react-jss and incorporate those styles in functional components using className attribute.
+Material UI is an open-source React component library that implements Google's Material Design.
+It includes a comprehensive collection of prebuilt components that are ready for use in production right out of the box.
 ### `npm start`

 Runs the app in the development mode.\